 Like a smartphone, most GPS-enabled watches rely on rechargeable lithium batteries.
 These batteries charge quickly (the Garmin Forerunner 265 refuels in just 2 hours), and their lifespan seems to improve with just about every new release.
 Using the Garmin Fenix as an example, the old 5X maxed out at 20 hours in GPS mode, while the latest 7 has jumped to 40 hours.
 In addition, most watches offer various battery-saving modes: You can shut down sensors (such as GPS or the pulse oximeter) for a longer lifespan (up to 40-50 days for some watches) or use “expedition mode” to cut down on how often the watch tracks your location (keep in mind, this will affect recording accuracy).
 While not every user will prioritize battery life in their purchase, this is an important consideration for those logging long days (e.g., ultramarathoners) or tracking extended backcountry trips (the Coros Apex 2 is one of the best performers).

-Some sports watches also come with built-in solar panels, which can go a long way towards keeping your watch running.
+Some fitness watches also come with built-in solar panels, which can go a long way towards keeping your watch running.
 Garmin’s Instinct 2 Solar is our favorite model in this category, featuring a lifespan of up to 370 hours in GPS mode and unlimited power in expedition mode.
 Of course, a watch’s ability to charge via the sun does depend on the intensity and duration of the rays, which makes a solar watch a great pick for sunny desert environments but not the best choice for socked-in mountain landscapes.
 But the good news is that you can always fall back on the lithium ion battery, which can be quickly and easily charged via a power bank in the field.

 Materials and Durability